Elden Ring Dex Build: Weapons, Armor, & Talisman

 No Elden Ring Dexterity Build can ever be complete without mentioning the Moonveil Katana, a weapon so powerful that it basically breaks the game.
 We actually have a full Moonveil build guide up for players considering using it, but keep in mind that it makes the game a cakewalk.
 It saps the challenge out of a lot of boss fights.

 Basically, this armament deals both physical and magical damage at the same time.
-It also requires 12 Strength, 18 Dexterity, and 23 Intelligence to properly wield, so as you might assume, the main focus is on magical damage.
-It also primarily scales with Intelligence during the early levels, but upgrading it to the maximum of +10 brings both Dexterity and Intelligence scaling to a B.
+It also requires 12 Strength, 18 Dexterity, and 23 Intelligence to wield properly, so as you might assume, the main focus is on magical damage.

 Armor For Dex Build